Docker Compose File Requirements

 ), such as max-size, max-file

-shall not be used as those options are incompatible with TCP Socket Logging drivers.
-Explicit configuration of a container to use other logging sinks (such as null) that override the Docker runtime configuration should be done with caution.
+must not be used as those options are incompatible with TCP Socket Logging drivers.
+Explicit configuration of a container to use other logging sinks (such as null) that override the Docker Runtime configuration should be done with caution.

 Naming

-The container name in the .yml shall be the exact string of the application name registered with the configuration manager with “_0” as a suffix.
+The container name in the .yml must be the exact string of the application name registered with the configuration manager with “_0” as a suffix.

 The HCC2 does not yet support creating multiple instances.